Tx0actical/Lambda/README.md

-## Malware Classification Engine using C# and VirusTotal API
+## Malware Classification Engine in C# using VirusTotal API